abtieku/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date
 For this, I did a pivot chart with theater in mind.
 It showed the months with number of successful, failed, and canceled campaigns.

+Click the following link to view a line chart depicting this:
 [Theater Outcomes Based on Launch Date](./resources/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals